buchankn/Sensor-Watch/README.md

 The Sensor Watch
 ================

+This is a fork of Joey Castillo's Sensor-Watch.
+My changes to this fork is a work-in-progress.

+My main goals are to:

+* Add led 'side-lighting' to the right side of the LCD as well as the left
+* Add a BMA400 accelerometer to the board for step counting, and perhaps experiment with wake-on-arm-lift, etc
+* Add PAM8904E for a louder (and adjustable) piezo driver

+I replaced the 2 color led side light with 2 individual 0603 LEDs, so I could pick and choose each LED.
+Will it be better than the bi-color?
+We'll see...
+I chose not to go with an RGB LED, because I wanted LEDs on both sides of the display, and I couldn't spare 6 gpio for them.
+And I didn't want to connect multiple LEDs to one gpio, because it could exceed the max current for the gpio pin.

+I also added a TPS610985 to the board, to ensure that the board always gets a stable 3V supply, and the voltage supply to the LEDs doesn't dip below the LED forward voltage.
+The GPIO pins have a higher rated current at 3V, so this also ensures that turning on the LEDs doesn't exceed the max GPIO current.
+Using a boost converter will decrease battery life, but it's still to be determined by how much.
+The TPS610985 is pretty amazingly efficient, so I'm hoping to still get decent battery life with it.

+The PAM8904E should make the buzzer on the watch louder, and the voltage to the buzzer is adjustable by 3 levels, so there's a sort of volume control with it.

+Kicad design files to be uploaded shortly, and I'll update the code in this repository to match all the changes/additions I made...

+Below is the original readme for Joey Castillo's sensor watch (see https://github.com/joeycastillo/Sensor-Watch, and https://www.sensorwatch.net/):

 The [Sensor Watch](https://www.sensorwatch.net) is a board replacement for the classic Casio F-91W wristwatch.
 It is powered by a Microchip SAM L22 microcontroller with built-in segment LCD controller.
 You can write your own programs for the watch using the provided watch library, program the watch over USB using the built-in UF2 bootloader, and then install the board in your existing watch case to run your own software on your wrist.

 ![image](/images/sensor-watch.jpg)